 - Parsley for garnish if desired

-- When ready to cook, remove chicken pieces from the marinade.
-Save the marinade.
+- When ready to cook, remove chicken pieces from the marinade (save the marinade).

-- Serve over rice or mashed potatoes.
+- Garnish with parsley if desired and serve over rice or mashed potatoes.

 If you make this Chicken Yassa Recipe, I’d love to see pictures of your creations on Instagram or Facebook. #cheflolaskitchen